HTTP-log-monitoring-console/core/README.md

 An already existing 3rd party application (log-generator 1.0.2; https://pypi.org/project/log-generator/) does the log generation according to a configuration file (found in the source code).
 The generator requires Python 3 & pip3 to install and run.

 For easy use, I have included the source code of the generator in the external/log_generator folder and added scripts (generate_logs.sh/bat) to launch the log generation.
+The generator will create logs in the "input/logs.txt" file.

 All rights to this log generator code belong to Peter Scopes (https://pypi.org/project/log-generator/).